-Our first metric — Glide Performance — made up 30 percent of the total score.
-The first test involved counting how many paddle strokes it took to cover a preset distance on flat water with each board.
+Our first test for this metric involved counting how many paddle strokes it took to cover a preset distance on flat water with each board.
 We tested this in a small, protected lake on a calm, clear day.

 Our tester was paddling at a medium intensity and rested sufficiently between trials, so fatigue did not affect the results.
 The second test was a timed test on a measured course with each board.
 Our lead tester once again paddled at medium intensity and rested sufficiently between trials to prevent fatigue.
 We conducted two trials with each board and averaged the results to minimize variability.
 The final test for glide performance was identical to the second but in rough water.